-- 19. The petitioner has claimed Project Development Cost ("PDC") of USD 3.30 million.
-In its petition and during the hearing, the petitioner submitted that this claim includes the cost of feasibility and other studies, administrative costs, fixed assets and office setup cost, various regulatory fees, travelling expenses, cost of land and fees in relation to advisors of the project. - 20.
-The petitioner submitted that the land lease for 345 acres has been signed with GOS on May 19, 2017.
-The petitioner has submitted the agreement of lease as per which it has already paid an amount of Rs.
-10.35 million for the first 10 years lease. - 21.
+- 16. The petitioner has claimed Project Development Cost ("PDC") and land cost of USD 3.300 million.
+In its petition and during the hearing, the petitioner submitted that this claim includes the cost of feasibility and other studies, project management, administrative costs, fixed assets and office setup cost, various regulatory fees, travelling expenses, land lease charges, fees in relation to advisors of the project and contingency. - The petitioner submitted that the land lease for 347 acres has been signed with GOS on April 09, 2018.
+The petitioner has submitted the agreement of lease, as per which it has already paid an amount of Rs.
+10.41 million for the first 10 years lease. - 18.
 The Authority has noted that PDC of around USD 3.5 million had been allowed in the earlier tariff cases of wind power projects.
 The Authority also referred the recent tariff cases of solar power projects of comparable size where the maximum PDC to the tune of USD 1.782 million has been allowed.
 Considering these details while accounting for the difference in construction period between solar and wind power projects, the Authority has decided to allow USD 2.5 million on account of PDC to the petitioner.
 This cost shall be adjusted at actual, up to the maximum allowed cost, based on production of verifiable documents at the time of COD.